aosolorzano/city-tasks-aws-copilot-end2end-encryption/README.md

   -keyout server-key.pem        \
   -out    server-crt.pem
 ```
-The OpenSSL command will create 2 files: the certificate and its private key.
+The OpenSSL command creates 2 files: the certificate and its private key.
-Then, modify the `utils/docker/envoy/envoy.yaml` file replacing your server domain name in the keyword `<server_domain_name>`.
+Modify the `utils/docker/envoy/envoy-https-http.yaml` file replacing your server domain name instead the keyword `server_fqdn`.
 Now, you're ready to launch the Tasks Server microservice.

 ## Running Locally with Docker Compose.